ugurelveren/blog/content/post/best-kubernetes-development-environment-for-large-teams.md

 ## What is DevContainers?

 DevContainers are a standardized way to package your entire development environment inside a container, complete with all the tools, dependencies, and configurations your project needs.
-Think of it as a "development environment as code" - instead of each developer spending hours installing the right versions of Node.js, Python, kubectl, Docker, and dozens of other tools, they just open your project in VS Code and everything is ready to go.
+Think of it as a "development environment as code", instead of each developer spending hours installing the right versions of Node.js, Python, kubectl, Docker, and dozens of other tools, they just open your project in VS Code and everything is ready to go.
 The container includes not just your runtime dependencies, but also your IDE extensions, linting rules, debugger configurations, and even your team's preferred shell setup.

-What makes DevContainers particularly powerful for Kubernetes development is how they solve the "works on my machine" problem at the tooling level.
+What makes DevContainers particularly powerful for Kubernetes development is how they solve the `"works on my machine"` problem at the tooling level.
 When your project requires specific versions of kubectl, helm, KIND, and DevSpace, plus particular VS Code extensions for YAML validation and Kubernetes support, getting everyone aligned becomes a nightmare.
 With DevContainers, all of this is defined in a simple JSON file that lives in your repository.
 New team members clone the repo, open it in VS Code, and VS Code automatically builds and connects to a container that has everything perfectly configured.

-The magic happens through VS Code's remote development capabilities - your editor runs on your host machine, but all the actual development work (compiling, debugging, running tests) happens inside the container.
+The magic happens through VS Code's remote development capabilities, your editor runs on your host machine, but all the actual development work (compiling, debugging, running tests) happens inside the container.
 This means you get the performance and familiarity of local development, but with the consistency and isolation of containers.
 Your host machine stays clean, your teammates all have identical environments, and you can even run multiple projects with completely different toolchain requirements without any conflicts.

 ### Key capabilities